The Ashes

 Among the thousands of Australians who lose their lives is Tibby Cotter, whose bowling was so fast, he had a reputation for breaking stumps.

-By 1919, both nations are eager to see the Ashes return, but England, with too many players lost or unfit, opt to wait until the winter of 1920.
-They still weren't ready.
+By 1919, both nations are eager to see the ashes return.
+But England, with too many players lost or unfit, opted to wait until the winter of 1920.

 They'd gone through five years of war.
-And obviously the Australians have been involved in the war as well, but I think the toll had been heavier in England.
+And obviously, the Australians have been involved in the war as well, but I think the toll had been heavier in England.

 So England sent a team out there.